Caleb S.

 What Is a Narrative Essay?

 A narrative essay is a written account of an experience or event that impacted you in some way.
-It's just like storytelling, but it’s written in an essay format rather than a traditional short story.
+It's just like writing a story, but it’s written in an essay format rather than a traditional short story.

 It is very different from other kinds of academic essays, such as the analytical and argumentative essays.
-For instance, unlike other types of essays, it allows you more creativity of style and language, could be written in the first-person point of view, and has to be more personal and engaging.
+For instance, in comparison to other types of essays, it employs creative writing techniques and even uses literary devices.

 In terms of structure, these essays often have a clear beginning, middle, and end, just like a good story.
 Their purpose could be to evoke emotions, provoke thought, or share lessons learned from an experience.